FocusNet++: Attentive Aggregated Transformations for Efficient and Accurate Medical Image Segmentation: FocusNet++

-\section{Hybrid adaptive logarithmic loss}
+\subsection{Hybrid adaptive logarithmic loss}

-Accuracy alone is not a good measure of a network's performance.
-Hence, we try to create a loss in such a way, that we can optimise various metrics at the same time.
-Importantly, we want a network that can predict true positive as efficiently as possible, and reduce their mis-classifications.
-This effectively translates to having a high recall.
-In order to optimize our architecture to have better recall, we adapt the balanced cross entropy loss with the tversky loss in a novel way to create our hybrid loss function.
-The loss is defined as, $L = (k)BaCE + (1-k)TL$, where, $TL = \sum_{c} (1 - TI)$ where the subscript indicates a summation over the number of classes $c$ and, To create a higher emphasis on the true positives, we select $\Omega = 0.7$.
-Generally, $\alpha = 0.3, \ \beta = 0.7$ works as the most optimal setting in TL, adding higher weights to optimize over false positives and false negatives, so we stick with those hyperparameter values.
-We weight the influence of both losses equally by setting k=0.5.
-In order to optimize the loss further, we use a function whose derivative gives a non linear response closer to the global minimum leading to heavy penalty for mis-classification.
-Hence, to mitigate the problem of pixel class imbalance and poor convergence close to the minimum, we use the adaptive logarithmic loss \cite{all} for our problem.
+In order to have better recall, we adapt the balanced cross entropy loss with the Tversky loss in a novel way to create our hybrid loss function.
+The loss is defined as,

+where $C_b = \Omega p \log(\hat{p}) + (1 - \Omega)(1 - p) \log(1 - \hat{p}),$ $TL = \sum_{c} (1 - TI),$ the subscript indicates a summation over the number of classes $c$, and $TI = \frac{|G \cap P|}{|G \cap P| + \alpha|P \backslash G| + \beta|G \backslash P|}.$ To create a higher emphasis on the true positives, we select $\Omega = 0.7$.
+Generally, $\alpha = 0.3, \ \beta = 0.7$ proves to be the optimal setting in TL, adding higher weights to optimize over false positives and false negatives, so we retain those hyperparameter values.
+We weight the influence of both losses equally by setting $k=0.5$.
+In order to optimize the loss further, we use a function whose derivative gives a non-linear response closer to the global minimum leading to a heavy penalty for mis-classification.
+Hence, to mitigate the problem of pixel-class imbalance and poor convergence close to the minimum, we use the adaptive logarithmic loss \cite{all} for our problem.
 The loss is defined as,